 If you live in another Nordic country, and know or think that you are entitled to pension from Norway, you must take the initiative to apply for the pension.
 Contact the pension authority in the country where you live.
 You should apply in good time, as it can take time to process such applications.

 If you move from Norway to another Nordic/EEA country, you can generally take your Norwegian pension with you.
 However, there are some groups of retired people whose pension payments may be limited when they move.
 Find out from NAV what applies in your case.
-If you spend more time abroad than in Norway, you leave the Norwegian national insurance system.
+If you spend more time abroad than in Norway, you lose your membership of the Norwegian national insurance system.
 This can affect, for example, your right to healthcare services.

 If you have electronic ID (MinID) you can check your pension earnings in Norway on Din Pensjon.
 If you do not have electronic ID, contact NAV.

 If you live in Norway and receive pension from another Nordic country, or live in a Nordic country and receive pension from Norway, you can check the regulations regarding tax on the Nordic tax portal, Nordisk eTax.